-The PCB Editor offers the ability to use Stroke-based or TrueType fonts for text-related objects in a design (string, coordinate, and dimension text).
+The PCB Editor offers the ability to use Stroke-based or TrueType fonts for text-related objects in a design (text strings/frames, dimensions, drill tables, and/or layer stack tables).
 Choice of font is made from within the associated Properties panel.
-Three Stroke-based font options are available - Stroke, Sans Serif, and Serif.
+Three Stroke-based font options are available - Default, Sans Serif, and Serif.
 The Default style is a simple vector font that supports pen plotting and vector photoplotting.
 The Sans Serif and Serif fonts are more complex and will slow down vector output generation, such as Gerber.
 The Stroke-based fonts are built into the software and cannot be changed.
 All three fonts have the full IBM extended ASCII character set that supports English and other European languages.
-When using TrueType fonts, TrueType and OpenType (a superset of TrueType) fonts fount in the
+When using TrueType fonts, TrueType and OpenType (a superset of TrueType) fonts found in the

-\Windows\Fonts folder is available for use.
+\Windows\Fonts folder are available for use.
 The feature also offers full Unicode support.

-The PCB Editor – TrueType Fonts page of the Preferences dialog provides options for embedding TrueType fonts when saving a design and for applying font substitution when loading a design.
+The PCB Editor – TrueType Fonts page of the Preferences dialog provides the Embed TrueType fonts inside PCB documents option for embedding TrueType fonts when saving a design and the Substitution font option for applying the chosen font substitution when loading a design.

 For copper objects on a PCB (track, via, polygon, etc.), the following information is presented in the Net Information region of the Properties panel when the object is selected: